Glossary

 RDP

-A REST delivery point is a provisioned object on a message VPN that facilitates message delivery to REST consumers.
+A REST delivery point (RDP) is a provisioned object on a message VPN that facilitates message delivery to REST consumers.
 For more information, see Managing REST Delivery Points.

 RMMS